DETAILED ACTION

 The claims recite the following limitations that are directed to abstract ideas, which can be summarized as being directed to a method, the abstract idea, of an administrator managing the completion of tasks by a worker.

-Claim 6 discloses a method, comprising: An operating method of a task management service server capable of performing a task the operating method comprising:
+Claim 6 discloses a method, comprising: An operating method capable of performing task management, the operating method comprising:

-generating, when receiving, from an administrator, a processing request for a registration procedure for registering a first electronic terminal to be subjected to the task management, an identification code for identifying a connection session with management, and transmitting the generated identification code to management; (following rules or instructions, observation, evaluation, judgement, opinion),
+generating, by, when receiving, from of an administrator, a processing request for a registration procedure for registering to be subjected to the task management, (following rules or instructions, observation, evaluation, judgement, opinion),

-storing, when receiving, from management, a first task list, wherein the first task list is a list constituted by information on each of a plurality of tasks specified for the user to perform and information on a time zone in which each of the plurality of tasks is to be performed in response to the setting request instruction, the first task list in a management list to correspond to the first unique identification information, generating an instruction message for instructing the user to perform the task according to the first task list, and then transmitting the first task list and the instruction message; (following rules or instructions, observation, evaluation, judgement, opinion),
+storing, when receiving from management, a first task list, wherein the first task list is a list constituted by information on each of a plurality of tasks specified for the user to perform and information on a time zone in which each of the plurality of tasks is to be performed in response to the setting request instruction, the first task list in a management list to correspond to the first unique identification information, generating an instruction message for instructing the user of the to perform the task according to the first task list, and then providing the first task list and the instruction message to inform the user; (following rules or instructions, observation, evaluation, judgement, opinion),

-storing, when receiving a reward information registration request instruction together with reward information, wherein the reward information for each of the plurality of tasks means reward information specified to be provided to the user when the user completes the plurality of tasks, for each of the plurality of tasks included in the first task list from management, the reward information for each of the plurality of tasks in the management list to correspond to the first unique identification information, and then transmitting the reward information for each of the plurality of tasks; (following rules or instructions, observation, evaluation, judgement, opinion),
+storing, when receiving a reward information registration request instruction together with reward information, wherein the reward information for each of the plurality of tasks means reward information specified to be provided to the user of when the user of completes the plurality of tasks, for each of the plurality of tasks included in the first task list from, the reward information for each of the plurality of tasks in the to correspond to the first unique identification information, and then transmitting the reward information for each of the plurality of tasks to the user, wherein the reward information includes a predetermined number of exchange tokens to be paid to the user upon completion of each task, and a number of exchange tokens required for receiving each reward; (following rules or instructions, observation, evaluation, judgement, opinion),

-transmitting, the information on the first task and the information on the first time zone to management as description information on the task completed by the user, and at the same time, transmitting a query message for querying whether the performing completion of the first task is finally approved by management while transmitting the first reward information to management; (following rules or instructions, observation, evaluation, judgement, opinion),
+sending the information on the first task and the information on the first time zone to management as description information on the task completed by the user and at the same time, sending a query message for querying whether the performing completion of the first task is finally approved to while sending the first reward information to management; (following rules or instructions, observation, evaluation, judgement, opinion),

-transmitting the approval message to the first user and simultaneously transmitting the first task performing history information; (following rules or instructions, observation, evaluation, judgement, opinion),
+sending, the approval message to the user and simultaneously the first task performing history information; (following rules or instructions, observation, evaluation, judgement, opinion),

-pre-storing, an n-digit authentication number and a predetermined hash function which is shared in advance with management; (following rules or instructions, observation, evaluation, judgement, opinion),
+pre-storing, by an, an n-digit authentication number and a predetermined hash function which is shared in advance with management; (following rules or instructions, observation, evaluation, judgement, opinion),

-substituting, the first component in the computation matrix used to obtain the first hash value with a randomly generated dummy component to generate a substitution matrix, encrypting each of the substitution matrix and the serial number with a predetermined public key, transmitting the encrypted substitution matrix, the encrypted serial number, and the encrypted first task performing history information to management, wherein a private key paired with the public key is pre-stored in the management terminal, (following rules or instructions, observation, evaluation, judgement, opinion),
+substituting, the first component in the computation matrix used to obtain the first hash value with a randomly generated dummy component to generate a substitution matrix, encrypting each of the substitution matrix and the serial number with a predetermined public key, sending the encrypted substitution matrix, the encrypted serial number, and the first task performing history information to management, wherein a private key paired with the public key is pre-stored, (following rules or instructions, observation, evaluation, judgement, opinion),

 Additional limitations employ the method to achieve unique identification information verification, (following rules or instructions, observation, evaluation, judgement, opinion, - claim 7).